 Celebrating Valentine’s Day in the classroom should be fun, but let’s face it: It can get complicated!
-Get it wrong, and the February holiday can be a social-emotional nightmare for kids who are left out of Valentine card exchanges, and there’s always the challenge of keeping that sugar rush at bay.
+Are you looking for Valentine’s Day ideas for the classroom that will help you avoid that social-emotional nightmare for kids who are left out of Valentine card exchanges and that sugar rush to boot?

 How do you make sure the holiday is inclusive and prevent bullying behavior?
-Here are some of our favorite fun Valentine’s Day activities for kids that will make the day a positive one for every student!
+Here are some of our favorite fun Valentine’s Day ideas for teachers that will make the day a good one for every student!

 Set the Tone